-Oryx Petroleum carries a substantial amount of long-term liabilities.
+Forza Petroleum carries a substantial amount of non-current liabilities.

-Oryx Petroleum's undiscounted long-term liabilities as at December 31, 2018 primarily consist of (i) \$77.1 million owed under the Loan Facility, and (ii) \$80.8 million of principal and accrued interest potentially owed under the contingent consideration obligation to the vendor of the Hawler license area.
-To date, Oryx Petroleum has been successful in restructuring the Loan Facility with AOG to defer maturity.
-Likewise, the Corporation has mitigated against the full balance owed under the contingent consideration obligation to the vendor of the balance over and payable by negotiating amendments to the original purchase agreement to schedule payment of the balance over several years in the event the liability is triggered.
-Each amendment except the last has expired when the liability has not been triggered by a defined date.
-The current amendment may expire on September 30, 2019.
+Forza Petroleum's undiscounted non-current liabilities as at December 31, 2020 primarily consist of \$76.4 million of principal and accrued interest potentially owed under the contingent consideration obligation to the vendor of the Hawler license area.
+The Corporation has, in the past, mitigated against the full balance owed under the contingent consideration obligation to the vendor of the Hawler license area from becoming due and payable as a lump sum by negotiating amendments to the original purchase agreement to schedule payment of the balance over several years, in the event the liability is triggered.
+These earlier amendments have expired and no such extended schedule of payments currently exists.
+In the event a triggering event appears likely, the Corporation expects to seek to negotiate an extended schedule of payments similar to those obtained under past amendments.

-The above liabilities could limit Oryx Petroleum's ability to access equity funding or to borrow funds.
-Further, inability of the Corporation to obtain further restructuring of the Loan Facility or to maintain a suitable scheduling of payments for the contingent consideration obligation could result in an event of default under the applicable agreements and a Material Adverse Effect.
+The above liabilities could limit Forza Petroleum's ability to access equity funding or to borrow funds, and adversely affect the trading price of the Common Shares.
+Further, inability of the Corporation to secure a suitable scheduling of payments for the contingent consideration obligation could result in an event of default under the applicable agreements and a Material Adverse Effect.

-The success of Oryx Petroleum's management with previous issuers is no guarantee of future success for Oryx Petroleum.
+The success of Forza Petroleum's management and directors with previous issuers is no guarantee of future success for Forza Petroleum.

-The historical achievements and success of issuers that management of Oryx Petroleum previously worked for are not indicative of and are no guarantee of the future success of Oryx Petroleum.
-In particular, issuers with which management of Oryx Petroleum achieved success may be different in many respects from Oryx Petroleum with respect to, among other things, the level of political and geological risk, location of license areas, stage of development and amount of oil reserves and resources.
+The historical achievements and success of issuers that management and directors of Forza Petroleum previously worked for are not indicative of, and are no guarantee of, the future success of Forza Petroleum.
+In particular, issuers with which management and directors of Forza Petroleum achieved success may be different in many respects from Forza Petroleum with respect to, among other things, the level of political, economic and geological risk, location of license areas, stage of development and amount of oil reserves and resources.

-Oryx Petroleum may not be able to effectively manage its current operations and the expansion of its operations.
+Forza Petroleum may not be able to effectively manage its current operations and the expansion of its operations.

-Oryx Petroleum is an early-stage oil producer and its ability to manage its existing business and its future growth depend upon a number of factors, including its ability to:
+Forza Petroleum is a junior oil producer and its ability to manage its existing business and its future growth depend upon several factors, including its continuing ability to:

-- adapt to increased exploration, development and production activity after being reduced to a core team of staff in 2015 and early 2016 in light of depressed oil market conditions; - recruit, train and retain qualified personnel to manage and operate its business; - accurately identify and evaluate the contractual, financial, regulatory, environmental and other obligations and liabilities associated with its international operations; - maintain financial oversight and internal financial risk and other controls and procedures over its assets, and to ensure the timely preparation of financial statements that are in conformity with Oryx Petroleum's accounting and control policies; - effectively identify, assess and manage risks and relationships in the jurisdictions in which Oryx Petroleum has assets; - effectively maintain internal controls and procedures for compliance and monitoring of projects in accordance with Oryx Petroleum's Corporate Code of Conduct; - evaluate market dynamics, growth potential and competitive environments so as to effectively source and realize upon opportunities;
+• manage increased exploration, development and production activity after retrenching to a core team of staff successively in 2015, 2016 and most recently in 2020, in light of depressed oil market conditions;

-- identify and access sufficient sources of capital to fund appraisal and development of its license areas; and - maintain and obtain necessary permits, licenses and approvals from governmental and regulatory authorities and agencies.
+- recruit, train and retain qualified personnel to manage and operate its business; - accurately identify and evaluate the contractual, financial, regulatory, environmental and other obligations and liabilities associated with its operations; - maintain financial oversight and internal financial risk and other controls and procedures over its assets, and to ensure the timely preparation of financial statements that are in conformity with Forza Petroleum's accounting and control policies; - effectively identify, assess and manage risks and relationships in the jurisdiction in which Forza Petroleum has assets; - effectively maintain internal controls and procedures for compliance and monitoring of projects in accordance with Forza Petroleum's Code of Conduct; - evaluate market dynamics, growth potential and competitive environments so as to effectively source and realize opportunities; - identify and access sufficient sources of capital to fund appraisal and development of its license area; and - maintain and obtain necessary permits, licenses and approvals from governmental and regulatory authorities and agencies.

-Oryx Petroleum's internal controls and procedures may not be sufficient to provide reliable financial reports, prevent fraud and ensure compliance with its anti-bribery and anti-corruption requirements.
+Forza Petroleum's internal controls and procedures may not be sufficient to provide reliable financial reports, prevent fraud and ensure compliance with its anti-bribery and anti-corruption requirements.